Ordnance Survey Ireland Data Privacy Notice

 Our Data Protection Officer may be contacted by email to [email protected], by phone at 01-8606778, or by mail to Ordnance Survey Ireland, Ordnance Survey Road, Phoenix Park, Dublin 8, D08 F6E4.

-This notice, last updated in August 2018, will change from time to time and any changes will be updated on this page.
+This notice, last reviewed in December 2021, will change from time to time and any changes will be updated on this page.